cpp-for-yourself/lectures-and-homeworks/lectures/move_semantics.md

 <!-- Talking head or code highlight ✅ -->
 At this point, we might observe that we actually **do not use `object` after it is copied into `storage.member_object`**!
 But both objects `object` and `storage.member_object` are **still maintained** and ready to use.
 Because of this the data is **copied**, costing us time.

-## Value semantics enables ownership transfer
+## Move semantics enables ownership transfer
 <!-- Talking head ✅  -->
-This situation is *exactly* why value semantics exists!
+This situation is *exactly* why move semantics exists!
 It exists to enable **ownership transfer** in addition to copying and borrowing the data which we have seen before.

-# Let's re-design value semantics from scratch
+# Let's re-design move semantics from scratch
 <!-- Illustrate data stealing ✅✅ -->
 Essentially we want a way to "steal" the data from `object` and give it to `storage.member_object` if we know that `object` will not use these data anymore.
 Let's design such a way!